CodeCatz/codecatz-tutorial/2-new-project/index.md

 ## Start a new project

 You will only have to do start a new project once.
-In the Terminal, move to a folder, where you want to save your website.
+In the Terminal, move to a folder where you want to save your website.

 For example, you might want to create a new directory called `Websites` in your existing `Documents` directory and move into the new directory.
 These are the commands you'd use: